BodenmillerGroup/xtiff/README.md

 ## FAQ

+_What metadata is included in the written images?_

+In general, written metadata is kept at a minimum and only information that can be inferred from the raw image data is included (image dimensions, data type, number of channels, channel names).
+Additional metadata natively supported by the tifffile package can be specified using function parameters.
+For OME-TIFF files, the OME-XML "Description" tag contents can be further refined by customizing the OME-XML template or by providing a custom OME-XML-generating function.

 _Why should I care about TIFF?
 I use Zarr/NetCDF/whatever._

 That's good!
 TIFF is an old and complex file format, has many disadvantages and is impractical for storing large images.